MaxCharlington/MaxCharlington/README.md

 - English language (upper-intermediate)

 ## Education
-- Average total
-   Schools №126 with in-depth study of English
+- Secondary general education - №126 with in-depth study of English
-- Bachelor
-   2021 Nizhny Novgorod State University of Architecture and Civil Engineering
+- Bachelor's degree - 2021 Nizhny Novgorod State University of Architecture and Civil Engineering\
+   International Faculty of Economics, Law and Management\
+   Applied informatics in economics\
+- Master's degree - in progress Nizhny Novgorod State University of Architecture and Civil Engineering\
-   International Faculty of Economics, Law and Management, Applied informatics in economics
+   International Faculty of Economics, Law and Management\
-- Сontinue to receive my master's degree in the same direction
+   Applied informatics in economics

 ## Advanced training courses
 2021 Translator in the field of professional communication